vietle94/website/content/project/NPF-SmearII/index.md

 ![png](./Project-Copy1_114_1.png)

-<div class="alert alert-block alert-info"> With just two components, PCA is able to separate Event and Nonevent visually :)
+With just two components, PCA is able to separate Event and Nonevent visually :)

 # K-nearest neighbor

-<div class="alert alert-block alert-info"> K-nearest neighbor method ignore temporal variance of the data.
+K-nearest neighbor method ignore temporal variance of the data.
 Each observation is treated as independent from each other

 ```python